dellathefella/terraform-proxmox-talos-multinode/README.md

-# terraform-proxmox-k3s-multi-node
+# terraform-proxmox-talos-multi-node

-A module for spinning up an expandable and flexible K3s server for your HomeLab in a multinode Proxmox cluster.
+A module for spinning up an expandable and flexible Talos server for your HomeLab in a multinode Proxmox cluster.

 ## Features
 - Fully automated.
 No need to remote into a VM; even for a kubeconfig